 The UAE has strong trading relationships with many countries.
-In particular, countries in the Far East, as well as India, are significant markets for the UAE's crude oil exports.
-In addition, Saudi Arabia and China are both major trade partners in terms of exports, re-exports and imports, the United States is a major trade partner in terms of both exports and imports and India is a major source of imports (see "Balance of Payments and Foreign Trade-Foreign Trade").
+In particular, countries such as China, which has experienced a significant economic slowdown as a result of the COVID-19 pandemic, as well as India, are significant markets for the UAE's crude oil exports.
+In addition, Saudi Arabia and China are both major trade partners in terms of exports, re-exports and imports, the United States is a major trade partner in terms of both exports and India is a major source of imports (see "Balance of Payments and Foreign Trade-Foreign Trade").

-Any sustained market and economic downturn or geopolitical uncertainties in any of the UAE's key trading partners may materially impact the UAE's trade with those countries and could have a negative impact on the UAE's foreign trade and balance of payments as well as government revenues on a local and federal level.
-For example, the UAE economy could be heavily impacted if the Delta variant of the COVID-19 pandemic has a negative impact on its non-oil export partners such as India, which has already been severely impacted by the Delta variant.
-In addition, tourism and related activities continue to be affected by travel restrictions, including, among others, the requirement of a negative COVID-19 test upon arrival to the UAE.
+Any sustained market and economic downturn or geopolitical uncertainties in any of the UAE's key trading partners, including as a result of the Russia/Ukraine conflict and upward trends in global inflation and interest rates, may materially impact the UAE's trade with those countries and could have a negative impact on the UAE's foreign trade and balance of payments as well as government revenues on a local and federal level.
 Both the negative impact on the UAE's non-oil export partners and on tourism have a direct and indirect impact on the UAE's balance of payments and government revenues.